byu-webauthn-security-research/gecko-dev/README.txt

+Within this branch the master branch is the basic flow, the branch 'Singleton-hostname' has the singleton implementation.
+If you still need to setup the code base, reference the readme from above at https://github.com/byu-webauthn-security-research .

 An explanation of the Firefox Source Code Directory Structure and links to project pages with documentation can be found at: